maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

-# Task 5 : Scaling Apps with Kubernetes
+# 4 : Scaling Apps with Kubernetes

 In this lab, understand how to update the number of replicas a deployment has and how to safely roll out an update on Kubernetes.
 Learn, also, how to perform a simple health check.

 For this lab, you need a running deployment with a single replica.
 First, we cleaned up the running deployment.

-### 1. Clean up the current deployment
+## Clean up the current deployment

 To do so, use the following commands :
 - To remove the deployment, use: